-- Choose Start > Settings > Control Panel.
+- Choose Start, Settings, and then Control Panel.
 The Control Panel window appears. - Double-click Services.
-The Services dialog box appears.

-- 3. Select the service and click Startup.
-The service should be either OracleHOME NAMETNSListener or the database service. - Click the This Account radio button. - Enter the name or browse for a domain user. - Enter and confirm the password of the selected domain user. - Click OK to save the changes.
+The Services dialog box appears. - 3.
+Select the service and click Startup.
+The service should be either OracleHOME NAMETNSListener or the database service. - 4.
+Select the This Account option. - Enter the name or browse for a domain user. - Enter and confirm the password of the selected domain user. - 7.
+Click OK to save the changes.